Anvil (band): Obscurity (1990–2006)

 In 1991, Anvil was signed by Mausoleum Records which, in 1992, released their sixth album Worth the Weight.
 In 1996, they were signed by Hypnotic Records in Canada and Massacre Records in Germany.
 Hypnotic and Massacre released the albums, Plugged in Permanent (1996), Absolutely No Alternative (1997), Speed of Sound (1999), Plenty of Power (2001) and Still Going Strong (2002).
-These albums were not particularly well-received, and Kudlow stated that Anvil would not have continued had it not been for the German fans and the German contract, adding "We'll play gigs sometimes where there's no one there".
+The albums were not particularly well-received, and Kudlow said that Anvil would not have continued had it not been for the German fans and the German contract, adding "We'll play gigs sometimes where there's no one there".

 In 1995, guitarist Sebastian Marino left the band to join Overkill.
 He was replaced by Ivan Hurd.